 Blankets are made to trap radiant body heat keeping you warm.
 Blankets come in a variety of weight and materials.
 You can even consider buying a blanket a bit larger than needed so when the edges hang over, they form a nice skirting around the bed.
 Additionally, many people will buy a second lightweight blanket and keep it folded up nicely and place it at the foot of the bed as an accent.
 They also will keep your feet warm!

 When shopping for bedding that fits your green, eco-friendly lifestyle or you just want to minimize your impact on the environment with your purchase, you need to be sure that you are buying from the right company that holds the same values as you do.
 Sadly, too many companies greenwash themselves by claiming they are friendly with terms and phrases that mean nothing, but sound impressive and inspiring trust.
 This greenwashing makes it difficult to really identify who to buy from.
 That is why we have our products certified by internationally recognised certification bodies.
 We also only work together with like-minded suppliers that fully comply with Heveya®’s norms to bring the most natural sleeping environment to our customers, this in terms of QC, recycling, reducing wastage & becoming Carbon-Neutral.

-Our Heveya® bamboo lyocell sheets are certified with the following:
+Our Heveya® bamboo lyocell and flax linen sheets are certified with the following:

 - FSC: The plantations are certified under Forest Stewardship Council.

 - WRAP: The manufacturer promotes a safe, lawful and ethical practice for its workers.

 - ECO STANDARD: The plantations are considered organic as they are not using harmful chemicals.

 - OEKO-TEX 100 Class-1: The sheets are safe from harmful chemicals and safe to be used even for babies.